kr45732/Hypixel-Addons/README.md

 ## Installation
 1. Download the [latest release](https://github.com/kr45732/Hypixel-Addons/releases/latest/) of the mod.
-2. Put the JAR into your mods folder.
+2. Put the JAR into your mod folder.
 3. Set the Hypixel API key with `/hpa:setkey <key>` in-game.
 You can get your Hypixel API key by running `/api new`.

 ## Features